Mork & Mindy: Third season

-For the third season, Jeanie, Remo, and Nelson were retained as regulars with Jeanie and Remo having opened a restaurant.
-Nelson was no longer into politics and wore more casual clothes.
+For the third season, Jeanie, Remo and Nelson were retained as regulars, with Jeanie and Remo having opened a restaurant.
+Nelson was no longer into politics, and wore more casual clothes.

 Mindy's father and grandmother returned to the series.
-The show acknowledged this attempt to restore its original premise, with the third season's hour-long opener titled "Putting the Ork Back in Mork".
+The show acknowledged this attempt to restore its original premise, with the third season's hourlong opener, titled "Putting the Ork Back in Mork".

 Several supporting characters were added to the lineup.
 Joining were Lola and Stephanie, two children from the day-care center where Mork worked.
 Also added was Mindy's close friend Glenda Faye Comstock (Crissy Wilzak), a lovely young widow on whom Nelson develops a crush.
 Wilzak lasted one season as a regular.